abendo/eyden-tracer-04/README.md

 5. Extend the code in ```CSolidCone``` constructor in such a way that the triangles will be created with the additional normals.
 Calculate these normals and pass them within the triangles' constructors.
 What normal will be chosen for the _top_ vertex?
 Please explain in comments.
    > Note: if you stuck here, you may refere to OpenRT library: [```rt::CSolidCone```](https://github.com/Project-10/OpenRT/blob/master/modules/core/SolidCone.cpp)
 6. Extend your code in ```CSolidSphere``` constructor in such a way that the triangles will be created with the additional normals.
 Calculate these normals (_e.g._ using the spherical coordinate system) and pass them within the triangles' and quads' constructors.
 7. Test your implementation the scene from Problem 1.
 Compare the difference between the Solid and Primitive spheres.
+Explain below why smoothed cone looks strange.
+How would you fix it?

+**Explanation:** ...

 If everything is correct your images should look like this: